 1. Cape Cod

-The 25-mile long Cape Cod Rail Trail might get all the acclaim, but Cape Cod is blessed with a handful of other family fun trails.
+The 25-mile long Cape Cod Rail Trail (CCRT) might get all the acclaim, but Cape Cod is blessed with a handful of other family-friendly trails.
 Stretching from South Dennis to Wellfleet, the CCRT was one of the first bike trails to be converted from a former railroad line, and thus, there's very little grade.
-The ride takes you through the interior of the Cape, never far from the ponds of Brewster or Eastham to get a refreshing dip if the kids get too hot.
+The ride takes you through the interior of the Cape -- never far from the ponds of Brewster or Eastham -- for a refreshing dip if the kids get too hot.

 In Eastham, you can take a slight detour off the CCRT to the Cape Cod National Seashore's Visitors Center.
 Here, you'll find another bike trail that rolls up and down through the marsh and forest to the glorious dunes of Coast Guard and Nauset Light Beaches.
 If you'd prefer a ride with ups and downs, then you have to check out the eight-mile long Provincelands Bike Trail at the tip of the Cape.
 This undulating route dips in and out of sand dunes, twisting through scrub-pine forests and along beaches in one of the most unique bike paths you'll ever venture on.
-Other bike trails on the Cape include the Shining Sea Bikeway from Falmouth to Woods Hole and then beyond to North Falmouth, and the Cape Cod Canal Bikeway, a bike path under the Sagamore and Bourne Bridges along the canal.
+Additional bike trails on the Cape include the Shining Sea Bikeway from Falmouth to Woods Hole, and the Cape Cod Canal Bikeway, a bike path under the Sagamore and Bourne Bridges along the canal.

 Recommended Hotel: Wequassett Resort and Golf Club

-Cruise under the vast span of the George Washington Bridge, past the USS Intrepid in Midtown, and then reach Battery Park City, where you can see the Statue Of Liberty.
-What an exhilarating feeling to see the skyscrapers and iconic sites of Manhattan on two wheels.
+Cruise under the vast span of the George Washington Bridge, past the USS Intrepid in Midtown, and then reach Battery Park City, where you can see the Statue of Liberty.
+What an exhilarating feeling to see the skyscrapers and iconic sites of Manhattan on two wheels!
 This continues as you bike along the Lower East Side on the East River and pedal under the Brooklyn Bridge.
 Another fun ride is to simply bike the six-mile loop around Central Park.
-There are numerous bike rental locales throughout the city.

 Montreal was the first city to implement a bike-sharing program in North America, bringing 5,000 bikes to Quebec's largest city.
-Following in the footsteps of their sister city, Paris, biking on the streets of Montreal has become commonplace.
-Young families, however, should bike along the Lachaine Canal.
+Following in the footsteps of its sister city, Paris, biking on the streets of Montreal has become commonplace.
+Young families, however, should bike along the Lachine Canal.

 Recommended Hotel: Le Square Phillips Hotel and Suites